Legal professional privilege and SAR reporting: when the exemption applies

 AML compliance is not a one-off exercise.
 After implementing these measures, you must:

-If you suspect the funds in a property transaction are the proceeds of crime, you must submit a SAR and request consent from the NCA before proceeding to completion.
+If you suspect the funds in a property transaction are the proceeds of crime, you must submit a SAR with a defence against money laundering (DAML) request — formerly known as a consent SAR — before proceeding to completion.
 The NCA has 7 working days to respond.
-If consent is refused, a further 31-day moratorium applies.
-Proceeding without consent risks committing a principal money laundering offence under sections 327-329 of POCA 2002.
+If the DAML is refused, a further 31-day moratorium applies.
+Proceeding without a defence risks committing a principal money laundering offence under sections 327-329 of POCA 2002.
 Build this timeline into your completion schedule.